rcl-vc/docs-vc-web-wallet/did/did.md

 }
 ```

-Although accepted, but highly discouraged, the JWK can include a ``kid`` property that includes an URL address to hosts the public key.
-When a ``kid`` is provided the keys parameters should not be included in the did.
-The reason why this approach is discourgaed is that if the website hosting the publick key goes out of business, there is no way left to verify the VC that references the DID.
+Although accepted, but highly discouraged, the JWK can include a ``kid`` property that contain a URL address that hosts the user's public key.
+When a ``kid`` is provided, the key parameters should not be included in the DID.
+The reason why this approach is discouraged is that if the website hosting the public key goes out of business, there is no way left to verify the VC that references the DID.

 ### Example of a ``kid`` used in a JWK to reference a public key
 ```json